 An international body was set up to monitor the operation and independence of National Human Rights Institutions; this is called the International Coordinating Committee (ICC).
 They evaluate each National Human Rights Institution's compliance with the Paris Principles, which aim to ensure their independence and effectiveness.
 The Paris Principles require that National Human Rights Institutions deal with 'any situation of violations of human rights.'
-They state that National Human Rights Institutions to dealing with questions under its competence.
-The Paris Principles do not require that National Human Rights Institutions deal with state that National Human Rights Institutions to dealing with questions under its competence.
+They state that National Human Rights Institutions may have to deal with non-State actors (such as businesses) in relation to dealing with questions under its competence.
 The Paris Principles do not require that National Human Rights Institutions deal with complaints against businesses, although many National Human Rights Institutions do.